walles/headsetharry/README.md

 * Make an icon / all the other graphics needed by Market

 # TODO Misc
-* Request A2DP just like we do with SCO, rather than just assume it's set up already.
 * If the user is playing music, pause or turn down the music while the message is being read.
 * Report battery status for attached bluetooth devices,